emkshv/telegram-llm-assistant/README.md

-A minimalistic, zero-dependencies, ChatGPT-powered Telegram assistant written in Rust.
+A minimalistic, zero-dependency, ChatGPT-powered Telegram assistant written in Rust.
-It has a very simple installation process, all that required is to download the binary for your architecture and then run it.
+It has a very simple installation process: download the binary for your architecture and run it.
 It will create an sqlite3 database file, run migrations and start the bot.

 Built with: